romanvm/kodi_repo/README.md

-# kodi_repo
-A repository for my Kodi addons
+This is a repository for my Kodi addons